American Politician Plane Fatalities Fast Facts

 October 16, 1972 - House Majority Leader Hale Boggs, Louisiana (D) and Rep. Nick Begich, Alaska (D).
 Both are aboard a plane that vanishes from the radar in bad weather over Alaska.
 The wreckage is never found.

 December 8, 1972 - Illinois Rep. George W. Collins (D).
 Collins is killed when a United Airlines jetliner plane crashes on approach to Chicago's Midway Airport.
 Forty-four others are killed.
-Collins' widow, Cardiss, succeeds her husband in the House.
+Collins' widow, Cardiss Collins, succeeds her husband in the House.

 February 14, 1975 - California Rep. Jerry Pettis (R).
 Pettis, a former military pilot, dies while flying his private plane.
 The aircraft crashes into a mountain near Banning, California.
 His wife, Shirley N. Pettis Roberson, replaces him in the House five days later.